basilico/jquery-awesome-resizer/README.md

 With this plugin you can resize an image in different ways.
 ******
 What you can do:
-- resize an image using the size of the width and height that you want.
+- resize an image using the size that you want.
 - resize an image using the size of its parent container.
 - stretch an image (fullscreen or parent size).
-- resize an image smoothly when window resize event called.
+- resize an image smoothly on window resize event.

 ******